 Overnight guests are permitted for a maximum of three consecutive nights with the written approval of all roommate(s)/suitemates/apartment and floormates.
-Solicitation is not allowed on campus unless approved through the Office of Auxiliary Services.
+Solicitation is not allowed on campus unless approved through the Campus Activities.
 Door-to-door solicitation is strictly prohibited in the residence halls.

 The use of halogen lamps within all residence halls is not permitted.

 Because of the potential damage to the building and danger to residents, hallway games are not permitted.
 This includes but is not limited to throwing balls and frisbees, hockey, running, wrestling, roller blades, scooters, bikes, and water fights.

 Leaving exit doors propped open or unlocked, or entering or exiting the residence hall through clearly marked exit doors which will only open during fire alarms, is a safety hazard.
 College Owned Home residents and Townhouse residents are expected to properly secure their entry doors at all times.
 The State of New Jersey Uniform Fire Code strictly prohibits the propping open of all egress doors, to include alarmed emergency egress doors.